Diving Maldives Far North Atolls

 There are schools of blackfin barracudas swimming along with Spanish mackerels.
 Big schools of snappers and Andaman sweetlips swirl past you.
 But the memory most likely to linger from this Maldives dive is the large number of mantas availing of the services of cleaner wrasses.
 Simply moving northwards with the current allows you to spot up to 30 manta rays sweeping over your head.

 The boulder stretches from east to west between Baarah Island and Muraadho Faru.
-After bottoming out at a depth of 30m you will be treated to leopard sharks sleeping behind clusters of rocks.
+After bottoming out at a depth of 30m scuba divers will be treated to the sight of leopard sharks sleeping behind clusters of rocks.
 Don't forget to check your buoyancy as the boulder is covered with hard corals.
 At some point you will have to leave the show and start to ascend, but even at 5 metres you will easily spot many mantas circling in the blue while on your safety stop.
 This offers unforgettable wide angle photo opportunities.

 As you approach the Maadhoo Wreck you immediately see 4 chimneys rising out of the water.
 The ship is 80 metres long, situated on the south side of Dapparhu Island at an easily accessible depth of 5 to 18 metres.
 As you descend to the deepest point of the dive you will be rewarded with leopard sharks hiding from the moderate current beneath the stern.